 Each May the Monaco Grand Prix is held on the Circuit de Monaco, a fabulous street circuit that annually attracts 200,000 visitors.
 Run since 1929, it is widely considered to be one of the most important and prestigious automobile races in the world.
 It is one of the races – along with the Indianapolis 500 and the 24 Hours of Le Mans – which forms the Triple Crown of Motorsport.

-Monaco is also home to the Monte Carlo Casino, perhaps the world’s best known casino.
+Monaco is also home to the Monte Carlo Casino, perhaps the world’s best-known casino.
 It all begins at the legendary Place du Casino, the vibrant, glamorous beating heart of the Principality and is the epitome of luxury.

 The country is divided into four areas: Monaco-Ville (the old city), the Condamine (port quarter), Monte-Carlo (business and recreation), and Fontvieille (recreation and light industry).

-Monaco is the world’s most densely populated independent country and considered to be the safest country in the world.
-Monaco a country in miniature, but with a giant reputation as a superb place for tourists to visit.
+Monaco is the world’s most densely populated independent country and is considered to be the safest country in the world.
+Monaco is a country in miniature, but with a giant reputation as a superb place for tourists to visit.

 How to get there

 The bus number 110 runs as an airport express shuttle from Nice Cote d’Azur Airport, with a journey time of around 40 minutes to Monaco.
 Monaco is connected to France via the SNCF train network.
 The TGV, France’s intercity high-speed rail service, runs direct from Paris to Monaco and takes approximately 6 hours 45 minutes.
 The Italian Trenitalia train service connects Monaco to Italian cities like Milan, Genoa, Rome and Venice.
 Connections are generally made in Ventimiglia, the first train station in Italy after the French-Italian border.